 Thanks go to all the staff and friends who help with Englefield Estate Schools Days.
-We are so grateful to the wonderful local organisations who have taken part this year.
+We are so grateful to the wonderful local organisations who have taken part this year, without whom the event would not be possible.
 You can find their contact details with their stand summaries in this handbook.

-We would also like to say a big thank you to the following people for advice and assistance in the planning phase and during the days.
+We would also like to say a big thank you to the following people for advice and assistance in the planning phase and during the days: